-Bring the whole family and experience British Columbia’s grizzly bears on an intimate and immersive wildlife watching tour.
-Join First Nation guides on a journey through the awe-inspiring waterways of their people’s traditional territories.
+Bring the whole family on a unique journey to discover British Columbia’s grizzly bears on an intimate and immersive wildlife viewing experience that’s specially customized to cater for younger travellers.
+Open your children’s eyes to a cultural adventure and join our First Nation guides on a tour through their traditional territories.

 After lunch, our traditionally trained guides chart us past old village sites, the birthplace of our ancestors, in the Broughton Archipelago.
 There we share stories about the historic and cultural significance of our existence and occupation of the area.
 This truly unforgettable wildlife experience ends in the Broughton Archipelago and Queen Charlotte Strait, where we often encounter the gentle giants of the Pacific: migrating humpback whales.

 "Sea Wolf Adventures provided us with a world-class day of wildlife and culture.
 I’ve had the opportunity to travel to five different continents and this tour was one of the best I have taken.
 We watched six grizzly bears eat and play for two hours.
 Although we signed up for the Grizzly Tour, we had the opportunity to also see deer, seals, bald eagles, porpoises and whales.

 My son commented that we saw more whales on the bear tour than the day before when we had taken an actual whale watching cruise.
 Our kids who are 11 and 7 wanted to rate the experience 15 out 5.
 They were fascinated with the bears but it might have also been all the treats that the crew slipped them.
 The boat was very easily accessible and comfortable, with lots of binoculars.
 Our frequent snacks, lunch and coffee were all delicious.
 The crew was very friendly and knowledgeable.
 We highly recommend this tour."

 Rob M - TripAdvisor

 Safety and reliability is high priority for you and your family, click here to learn more about our vessels.